 After one hour, perform stretch and folds every 30 minutes over the next 1½ hours.
 Let the dough continue its fermentation for additional 1½ hours or until it doubles in size.

 Shape the dough in a ball and transfer to a proofing basket dusted with a 50/50 mix of all-purpose and rice flour, seam side up.

 Cover with a piece of paper towel (this will prevent sticking of the dough to the plastic wrap), then with a plastic wrap.
 Let proof for about 60 minutes or until the dough passes the finger test.
 (Poked with a finger the indentation will spring back very slowly.)
 The dough will increase in size about one a half times or so.

 Place a baking stone and a steam pan in the oven.
-Preheat the oven to 500F.
+Place the Dutch Oven into the oven and preheat to(450) 500oF.
 An hour of preheating is recommended.

-Immediately drop the temperature to 450F and bake for 25 minutes.
+Immediately drop the temperature to (400) 450oF and bake for 25 minutes.